 3.10.
-File transfer
+Revisions

-After initial submission, any revised or new files should be uploaded via the web interface only after a specific request from a Co-editor; the files should be uploaded at the web address provided by the Co-editor.
+After initial submission, any revised or new files should be uploaded via the web interface only after a specific request from a Co-editor; these files should be uploaded at the web address provided by the Co-editor.